code-dot-org/code-dot-org/apps/README.md

 ## Testing

+Apps tests are run in a browser using [Karma](https://karma-runner.github.io/).
+By default they run inside a [headless chrome browser](https://developer.chrome.com/blog/headless-karma-mocha-chai/) but they can also be run in the browser of your choice.
+See below for information on [writing new tests](#writing-tests).

 | To Run... | Example Command |
 | --- | --- |
 | All tests in parallel | `yarn test` |